43 Wolf Creek Cave Falls

 many creek views

 The road left goes down and crosses Left Fork Big Creek, we turn right and head uphill.
 About 100 yards farther is Cave Creek Cascade, a nice long cascade down a steep little creek which flows from the mouth of a beautiful cave.
 While Cave Creek Cascade is nice, the real reason to climb up this tiny drainage is the cave.
-The rock face entrance of the small Cascade Cave is possibly the prettiest rock wall in this entire Big Creek area.
+The rock face entrance of the small cave is possibly the prettiest rock wall in the entire Big Creek area.

 rugged area along Cove Branch